 The heart is one of the most important organs in our bodies as it performs very essential functions in our life systems supplying oxygen and nutrients to body cells and tissues.
 It is very well protected from external injury or damage by the rib-cage.
 The biggest threat for the heart is, however, not external, but internal threats collectively referred to as cardiovascular disease-CVD.
 Cardiovascular disease is the number one killer of both men and women in the world.
-The World Health Organisation (WHO) estimates that on average, 17,9 million worldwide people die from cardiovascular disease every year.
+The World Health Organisation (WHO) estimates that on average, 17,9 million people worldwide die from cardiovascular disease every year.
 The good news is that most of the factors responsible for causing cardiovascular disease are preventable.
 Knowledge and early detection of these factors is key to their prevention and a longer life.

 And yet, we seem to have resigned ourselves to the fact that at one stage in our lives, we are going to die from one form of cardiovascular disease or another.
 In this article, we are going to examine the various types of heart diseases such as heart attacks, strokes, heart failure and diseases of the blood vessels such as angina, atherosclerosis, cardiomyopathy etc. Knowledge of these diseases goes a long way towards taking the right decisions on your cardiovascular health to prevent them while on the other hand, ignorance may prove to be very costly both in terms of the quality of life and the financial implications of receiving treatment once the disease has set in.
 We will look at the various forms that cardiovascular disease take: